This post may contain affiliate links. See our affiliate disclaimer here.

-We’ve been RVing for three years and have tried quite a few options for coverage on the road.
-We’ve actually used something different every year because until this year, we have not been happy with our options.
+We’ve been RVing for years and have tried quite a few options for coverage on the road.
+We’ve actually used something different every year because we have not been happy with our options.

 When you’re rarely in your home state or domicile state, it’s hard to find healthcare coverage that will take care of you when you’re off exploring Denali National Park.

 Let me start off by saying that there is no good solution in the States.
 Mostly because healthcare as a whole is a total mess if you don’t get insurance through your employer.
 Since many RVers are self-employed or retired, this makes healthcare extra difficult, but you do have options.

 In this blog post, I’ll talk about our own experience with insurance on the road.